minprog/programmeren-1/lectures/03 Algorithms/index.md

         3 6 5 2 7 4 8 1
                     – –
         3 6 5 2 7 4 1 8
+                      -

 *   Our list isn't sorted yet, but we're slightly closer to the solution because the biggest value, `8`, has been shifted all the way to the right.
+And other bigger numbers have also moved to the right, or "bubbled up".

-*   We repeat this with another pass through the list:
+*   Brian will make another pass through the list:

         3 6 5 2 7 4 1 8
         – –